vforget/ukb/README.md

 4. **itemnum**: Item number for given instance (0-based).
 5. **value**: Data-field value for given participant, instance number and item number.

+## fetch_tab.awk

+ Gewk script to subset tab-delimited UK Bionank dataset by list of user-supplied data-fields.

+### Usage

+    gawk -f fetch_tab.awk data-fields.txt ukb####.tab | gzip -c > ukb####_fetch.tab.gz

+ File **data-fields.txt** contains a line of data-field identifiers, one per line.
+Example:

+    21022
+	52
+	34
+	31

+### Output

+ Output is subset of input UK Biobank dataset by the supplied data-fields.
+The format of the file remains as tab-delimited, and data-fields retain original order.
+For each data-field, all instance and items are output.
+All participants are output.